Introduction »

 |

-One of the more commonly used components is a VEvent
+One of the more commonly used components is a VEvent.
+To create

 a VEvent you can either set the date value and properties manually or you can